maximtrp/mchmm/README.rst

 Discrete Markov chains
 ~~~~~~~~~~~~~~~~~~~~~~

-Initialize a Markov chain using your data.
+Initializing a Markov chain using some data.

 .. code:: python